soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/manage-office-365-message-encryption.md

 Regardless of whether you set up service-side decryption of attachments, any attachments to encrypted and rights protected mail cannot be viewed in the iOS mail app.

-If you choose not to allow decrypted email attachments, which is the default, users receive a message that states that they don't have the rights to view the attachment. \*\*\* insert picture?
+If you choose not to allow decrypted email attachments, which is the default, users receive a message that states that they don't have the rights to view the attachment.

 For more information about how Office 365 implements encryption for emails and email attachments with the Encrypt-Only option, see [Encrypt-Only option for emails.](https://docs.microsoft.com/azure/information-protection/deploy-use/configure-usage-rights#encrypt-only-option-for-emails)